Contact Us

 16 Aug 2021

-This week’s article in the We Are Huili series is by Ms. Ke, whose daughter, Hanni, is in Grade 8 at Huili School Hangzhou.
-As a member of the Huili community, Ms. Ke shared her thoughts on why they chose Huili, and discusses Hanni’s growth as an individual during these past two years.
-It is also worth mentioning that Hanni’s little brother will be joining Huili Nursery shortly.
+This week’s article in the We Are Hiba series is by Ms. Ke, whose daughter, Hanni, is in Grade 8 at Hiba Academy Hangzhou.
+As a member of the Hiba community, Ms. Ke shared her thoughts on why they chose Hiba, and discusses Hanni’s growth as an individual during these past two years.
+It is also worth mentioning that Hanni’s little brother will be joining Hiba Nursery shortly.

 A Shared Choice Between Parents and Children